 Can Dogs Get Sand Fleas?

 While you are in a sandy or marshy area with your pet dog, whether on vacation or if you live near or on a beach, you should know that sand fleas can feast on your dog as well as on you.
-Sand fleas typically burrow into the skin on your dog to feed on her flesh and her blood.
+Sand fleas typically burrow into the skin on your dog to feed on their flesh and blood.
 Sand fleas can also cause skin problems and infections in your dog.
-So, if you live at the beach and your dog often visits that gorgeous beach sand, read on so you can learn how to help your dog deal with sand fleas.
+So, if you live at the beach and your dog often visits that gorgeous beach sand, read on to learn how to help your dog deal with sand fleas.

 Does My Dog Have Sand Fleas?

 If your dog is vacationing at the beach, lives on the beach, or visits the beach often it is very likely that your dog has been affected by sand fleas.

 Sand fleas manifest themselves on your dog's skin as tiny black dots.
 You may see bumps or small rashes on your dog's skin as you would if your dog were bitten by mosquitoes.
 Your dog will, of course, be scratching incessantly.

 How Do I Treat My Dog’s Sand Fleas?